drewbarontini/tmcss-book/source/process.md

 ### Style Repetition

 Use tools like [csscss](https://github.com/zmoazeni/csscss), [csslint](https://github.com/CSSLint/csslint), and [Style Stats](https://github.com/t32k/stylestats) to help you spot repetition of your code.
+Use things like `@extend` in Sass, or abstract out shared styles to another module.